BonzaiThePenguin/WikiSort/Chapter 4: Faster!.md

             range = MakeRange(index, index)
     Reverse(array, range)

-    for each 16 items in the array insertion sort them
+    for each 16 items in the array, up to power_of_two insertion sort them

-    for each size 16, 32, 64, 128, ..., count
+    for each size 16, 32, 64, 128, ..., power_of_two
        and so forth

 <br/><br/>
 And since there's a good chance the data is already somewhat in order, let's skip merging any sections that are already sorted:

-    for each size 16, 32, 64, 128, ..., count
+    for each size 16, 32, 64, 128, ..., power_of_two
-        for each chunk of the array of that size get the ranges for A and B
+        for each chunk of the array of that size, up to power_of_two get the ranges for A and B
     >       if (A[last] <= B[first])
     >           the data was already in order, so we're done!